-A study-specific publication, DFW High-Speed Update, was created to provide information on the different types of high-speed transportation technologies being studied in Phase 1, study updates, and other questions about the study that are often asked.
+A study-specific publication, DFW High-Speed Update, was created to provide information on the different types of high-speed transportation technologies being studied in Phase 1, study updates, public input opportunities and other questions about the study that are often asked.
 Publication began in February 2021.
-In Phase 2, this publication will be quarterly as the team completes the NEPA document.
+In Phase 2, this publication will be distributed as updates are available as the team completes the NEPA document.